gish/love-messenger/README.md

 Send love messages to your dearly beloved via your favorite HTTP action.

-This app retrieves a message of the day from a Google Spreadsheet and sends it via [46elks](https://www.46elks.com/) messaging API to a specified number.
+This app retrieves the message of the day from a Google Spreadsheet and sends it via [46elks'](https://www.46elks.com/) messaging API to a specified number.
 The app is tailored for running on a free Heroku dyno and to be called daily via a free cron service (e g [Crondash](https://crondash.com/)).

 # Send message
 Call the `/message` endpoint with POST and the query var `key` set to the `API_KEY` defined in the env vars.